layzyidiot/e-sw/Spite-Course/0_Course-Start.md

 # Welcome to the <span style="color:red">Spite Level Editor</span> Course

 Here you will learn how to create your first custom ULTRAKILL level from scratch.
+From simple stuff to the complicated ones.

 > [!IMPORTANT]
 > You need to have Spite installed on your PC for this course.
 The tutorial on it can be found [here](Setup/setup-editor).